0xPolygonMiden/miden-base/docs/architecture/state.md

 ### Public shared state

-Usually, smart contracts and most applications (e.g., AAVE, Uniswap) need public shared state.
-There is also public shared state on Miden.
-Let's look at the following example:
+In most blockchains, most smart contracts and decentralized applications (e.g., AAVE, Uniswap) need public shared state.
+Public shared state is also available on Miden and can be represented by the following example:

 ![Public shared state](../img/architecture/state/public-shared-state.png)